Student Success Collaborative

 KU is deeply committed to realizing that “90/70” goal.
 With approximately one-fifth of our undergraduate students leaving after their first year, and more than one-third failing to graduate within six years, the “90/70” goal is urgent and our efforts to achieve that goal must be strategic and multi-faceted.

-The Collaborative provides advisors and faculty with tools to:
+The Collaborative provides advisors, faculty, and administrators with tools to:

 - identify students needing extra assistance in critical foundational coursework